Shippable/docs/sources/ci/nodejs-continuous-integration.md

 page_main_title: Node.js
 main_section: CI
 sub_section: Language guide
+page_title: Continuous Integration with Node.js
+page_description: How to do Continuous Integration with Node.js in Shippable

 # Continuous Integration with Node.js

 Node.js is the number one language used to build projects on Shippable.
 This page explains yml configuration that is specific to node.js projects.
 For a complete yml reference, please read the [YML structure section](yml-structure/)